CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 | friendly    | Set true to make the monster friendly.
 Default false.
 | name        | Extra name to display on the monster.
 | target      | Set to true to make this into mission target.
 Only works when the monster is spawned from a mission.
+| spawn_data  | An optional object that contains additional details for spawning the monster.

 Note that high spawn density game setting can cause extra monsters to spawn when `monster` is used.
 When `group` is used only one monster will spawn.